amirmc/amirmc.github.com/journal/_posts/2012-01-25-long-overdue-catchup-post.md

 - [Connections talks](http://www.dar.cam.ac.uk/connections) (Nov & Dec - Cyberwarfare and Energy)
 - [Eric Ries - Lean Startup](http://www.cabume.co.uk/the-cluster/the-future-is-now-eric-ries-in-cambridge.html) (Jan - UK Book Launch)
 - [HackerNews London Meetups](http://www.meetup.com/hnlondon/)
-- Visit to Olympic park (ok, so this was waaay back in May and should have had it's own post but I never got around to it)
+- Visit to Olympic park *(ok, so this was waaay back in May and should have had it's own post but I never got around to it)*

+Pics of Visit to Olympic Park (in May)

 {% assign image_folder = 'olympic-park' %}
 {% assign number_of_images = 10 %}
 {% include amc/make_gallery %}

-## ... and finally
+### ... and finally

 I managed to get this done in October.
 Took a while.